 For Seniors: Copy or Move Data between Windows Programs

-Open documents in two programs, then right-click the taskbar on the Windows desktop and choose Show Windows Side by Side.
+Browse and open documents in two programs.
+Right-click the taskbar on the Windows Desktop and choose Show Windows Side by Side.

-If you don’t need one of the active programs displayed, click the Minimize button in that program so that just the programs you’re working with appear.
-Then choose the Show Windows Side by Side command again.
+If you don’t need one of the active programs displayed, click the Minimize button in the program window so that just the program you’re working with appears.

-Select the information that you want to move (for example text, numbers, or a graphical object in a document) and drag it to the other application document.
+Select the information that you want to move, and then click the selected content and, using your mouse, drag it to the other document window.

-This method may not work between every type of program.
-For example, you can’t click and drag an open picture from Paint into the Windows Calendar.
-Moving content will work most dependably when you’re dragging text or objects from one standard program — word-processing, presentation, database, or spreadsheet — to another.
+Remember, dragging content won’t work between every type of program.
+For example, you can’t click and drag an open picture in Paint into the Windows Calendar.
+It will most dependably work when dragging text or objects from one Office or other standard word-processing, presentation, database, or spreadsheet program to another.